reiver/reiver-lexical-hypothesis/README.md

 Each of these examples seems to describe a _long term pattern_ to each of these individuals' behavior.

+## Structure In Descriptions: Example №1

+Let's look at one of those examples again:

+> Bella usually does a thorough job.

+What happens if you asked other people who know Bella to describe her.

+Given that one person who knows Bella has said _“ Bella usually does a thorough job.”_, in your experience, do you it is more likely that someone else who knows Bella might say?:

+> Bella is a reliable worker.

+Or?:

+> Bella can be somewhat careless.

+In my personal experience, if one person who knows Bella says:

+> Bella usually does a thorough job.

+Then it is more likely that another person who knows Bella would say the following her:

+> Bella is a reliable worker.

+And you probably will _not_ hear any other person who knows Bella say the following about her:

+> Bella can be somewhat careless.

+(Of course, none of what we just said in this example is rigorous.
+But it is good to provide some examples, to try to give an intuition for what we are going to do, before we get rigorous.)

+## Structure In Descriptions: Example №2

+Let's look at another example of this:

+> Joe is usually pretty talkative.

+In my experience if people who know Joe say that about him, then it is unlikely other people who know Joe will say the following about him:

+> Joe tends to be quiet.

+However, in my experience, it is likely that other people who know Joe might say:

+> Joe is outgoing, and sociable.

+(Again, none of what we just said in this example is rigorous.
+But it is good to provide some examples, to try to give an intuition for what we are going to do, before we get rigorous.)

+## Structure In Descriptions

+With these examples it seems as if there is some kind of structure in the way an individual will be described.

+For example, you are more likely to hear these about one person:

+> Jack tends to find fault with others.

+> Jack tend to start quarrels with others.

+> Jack can be cold and aloof.

+> Jack is sometimes rude to others.

+And more likely to hear these about another person:

+> Moe is helpful and unselfish with others.

+> Moe has a forgiving nature.

+> Moe is generally trusting.

+> Moe is considerate and kind to almost everyone.

+But if one person is described as _“cold”_, _“quarrelsome”_, or _“rude”_ by people who know them, then it is unlikely you will hear other people who know them as also describe them as _“forgiving”_, or _“unselfish”_.

+That is the structure we think that is there.

+That some descriptions _go together_ with other descriptions.
+(For example: _“cold”_, _“quarrelsome”_, or _“rude”_.)

+That some descriptions are sort of opposites of other descriptions.
+(For example: _“cold”_, _“quarrelsome”_, or _“rude”_ versus _“forgiving”_, or _“unselfish”_.)

+And some descriptions are unrelated to certain other descriptions.
+(For example: _“cold”_, _“quarrelsome”_, or _“rude”_ versus _“depressed”_, _“worrisome”_, or _“nervous”_.)

+**We are going to try to dig into this structure in a rigorous way.
+But first we need to provide some background information before we do that.**

+So let's get into what gets called the **Lexical Hypothesis**.

 ## Lexical Hypothesis

 One attempt to understand the structure of human personality is what is called the **Lexical Hypothesis**.